swissbib/sbvf2/sbDocumentation/proxy-config.md

 # Proxy Targets Configuration
-The used target can be configured to be switched according to IP-ranges and URL patterns of client's request.
+The API key of the search can be configured to change according to detected IP-range and/or URL patterns of the client's request.

 ## Configuration File